Fall 2019 Office Hours: By appointment

-Charles Taliaferro is the author, co-author or editor of over twenty books and is the Editor-in Chief of the journal Open Theology, based in Berlin, Germany.
+Charles Taliaferro is the author, co-author or editor of over twenty-five books and is the Editor-in Chief of the journal Open Theology, based in Berlin, Germany.
 Recent books include The Golden Cord; A Short Book on the Sacred and the Secular, The Image in Mind and Turning Images, with Jil Evans, and the co-editor of The Routledge Companion to Theism, A Brief History of the Soul co-authored with Stewart Goetz, and The Blackwell Companion to Philosophy of Religion.
 One of Charles' longstanding interests is the 17th century school of philosophy, the Cambridge Platonists.
 See his co-edited Cambridge Platonist Spirituality.
 He has had publications translated into Persian, Russian and Korean.
 The title page of his book Evidence and Faith, printed in Russian, can be viewed at the bottom of this page.
 He is the senior co-editor of the 6 volume work The History of Evil with Routledge.
+Charles has co-authored almost 30 book chapters or journal articles or book reviews with current and former students, most recently in The Routledge Handbook of Philosophy of the City.

 Taliaferro's most recent work includes being the co-editor of The Routledge Companion to Theological Anthropology.
-He is the senior co-editor of a six volume work, The History of Evil, to be published late in 2018 by Routledge.
-Along with co-editor Elsa J. Marty, the second edition of their A Dictionary of Philosophy of Religion will be published in 2018.
+He is the senior co-editor of a six volume work, The History of Evil, published in 2018 by Routledge.
+Along with co-editor Elsa J. Marty, the second edition of their A Dictionary of Philosophy of Religion was published in 2018.

-Here is the cover of Charles' book to be published by Polity Press (based in Cambridge, UK) in December 2018.
+Here is the cover of Charles' book published by Polity Press (based in Cambridge, UK) in 2019.

 He has given lectures or been a visiting scholar at Oxford, Cambridge, St. Andrews (Scotland), Princeton, Yale, New York University, Columbia, the University of Chicago, and elsewhere.
 Taliaferro has co-authored many articles and book chapters with St. Olaf students including a chapter in The Rolling Stones and Philosophy: “You’re so vain.
 You probably think this chapter is about you” and “Praise and Blame in Philosophy of Religion” with Austin Dressen (Class of 2013) in the Toronto Journal of Theology.
 He recently gave the 'last lecture' at st. Olaf college.